JakeSiegers/CatSlider/README.md

 CatSlider
 =========

-A super simple automated slideshow written javascript using the mootools library, and filled with cats!
+A super simple automated slideshow written in javascript using the mootools library, and filled with cats!